Along the Old Burma Road, overland journey to Myanmar

 Day 1: KUNMING ARRIVAL

 Arrival in Kunming and transfer to your hotel.
-Depending on the arrival time, we make a stroll through the bird and flower market and visit the East and West Pagodas from the 9 century and dating back to a time when Kunming was part of the once powerful Nanzhao Kingdom.
-Dinner at a local restaurant.
+Depending on the arrival time, we make a stroll through what is left of the former bird and flower market and visit the East and West Pagodas from the 9 century, Enjoy a lovely welcome dinner at a local restaurant.

-Day 2: KUNMING - GREEN LAKE PARK - STONE FOREST
+Day 2: KUNMING: A VISIT TO GREEN LAKE PARK AND STONE FOREST

-Take a stroll through the idyllic Green Lake Park, a popular gathering point for the local population, to see the locals engaged in their morning workouts, practice Tai Chi, show off their birds and enjoy social dancing.
+Take a stroll through the idyllic Green Lake Park, a popular gathering point for the local population, to see the locals engaged in their morning workouts, practice Tai Chi, feed the seagulls and enjoy social dancing.

 You have a walk through the maze of paths and walkways leading through this natural wonderland and learn more about the Sani people, an ethnic minority populating the area.

-Day 3: KUNMING - FLIGHT TO ZHONGDIAN / SHANGRI LA
+Day 3: FROM KUNMING AIRPORT FLIGHT TO ZHONGDIAN / SHANGRI-LA

 Early morning flight to Zhongdian, which recently changed its name and is now called "Shangri-La".
-Zhongdian is situated amongst a stunning landscape on the eastern Tibetan plateau at about 3200 meters above sea level.
+Zhongdian is situated on the eastern Tibetan plateau at about 3200 meters above sea level.

-Continue to the idyllic "Dabao" Monastery which is located about 12km outside of Zhongdian.
-Dabao Si is the oldest remaining Gelugpa (Yellow Hat) monastery in the area.
+Drive to the idyllic "Dabao" Monastery which is located about 12km outside of Zhongdian.
+Dabao Si is the oldest remaining Geluga (Yellow Hat) monastery in the area.